Skip to content

 Git Manager: History and Details

-Understand how Git Manager represents uncommitted changes, commit history, refs, and commit details in Basic and Advanced view.
+Understand how Git Manager represents uncommitted changes, commit history, refs, detail workspaces, and the new menu-driven history controls in Basic and Advanced view.

 History is split between now and already committed